microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

    DevOps project
    - Created a team project with sample .NET code repository
-   - Created Azure Web App and Azure SQL database in Azure

    - Created a build and release pipelines to compile, test and deploy the application

+   - Created Azure Web App and Azure SQL database in Azure using Azure Pipelines

+     >If Azure Resources are not created, they will be created by CI/CD pipeline.
+You can track pipeline status in 'CI/CD pipeline' section

    You're now ready to collaborate with a team on an ASP.NET Core app with a CI/CD process that automatically deploys your latest work to your web site.